david-pizzi-cg/github-coding-agent-demo/README.md

 **User Prompt:**
 ```
 Great!
-Now that the fix is merged, can you pull the demo branch locally to ensure all is working fine?
+Now that the fix is merged, can you pull the demo branch locally if needed to ensure all is working fine?
 If so, please close the issue with a comment.
 ```

 **Expected AI Actions:**